 Simultaneous monitoring of both wild smolt migrations and adult returns was maintained at four locations: the Nashwaak River, the LaHave River, St. Mary's River and the Big Salmon River.
 Return rates for hatchery smolts are presently being obtained at Mactaquac and on the Big salmon River, although releases of hatchery smolts have been reduced with the increased emphasis on exposure to wild environments.
 These data together indicate a major downward shift occurring after 1990 that has affected both wild and hatchery salmon.
 The information collected for these populations provides data for age-structured, life history models, which when combined with information about freshwater productivity, are being used to assess persistence and recovery strategies for this stocks.
-Values of smolt production in 2009 and return rates from smolts in 2008 are presently being compiled.
+Return rates of wild smolts from 2009 to 1SW salmon in 2010 were greatly improved from the previous year and was among the highest of the time series.